thma/LtuPatternFactory/README.md

     mempty = WordCountMap Map.empty
 ```

-now we can simply use `foldMap` to achieve a MapReduce:
+That's all we need to use `foldMap` to achieve a MapReduce:

 ```haskell
 ghci> foldMap stringToWordCountMap ["hello world World", "out of this world"]